utshomax-zz/Collapsible-FAQs/README.md

 # Collapsible-FAQs
 This project is a part of NITR-HarmonyOS assessment.

-Simple FAQ webpage with vanila JavaScript.
+Simple FAQ webpage with vanilla JavaScript.

 No additional library used.